rust-lang/rust/src/tools/miri/README.md

   can increase test coverage by running Miri multiple times with different seeds.
 * `-Zmiri-strict-provenance` enables [strict provenance](https://github.com/rust-lang/rust/issues/95228) checking in Miri.
-This means that casting an integer to a pointer yields a result with 'invalid' provenance, i.e., with provenance that cannot be used for any memory access.
+This means that casting an integer to a pointer will stop execution because the provenance of the pointer cannot be determined.
 * `-Zmiri-symbolic-alignment-check` makes the alignment check more strict.
 By default, alignment is checked by casting the pointer to an integer, and making sure that is a multiple of the alignment.
   This can lead to cases where a program passes the alignment check by pure chance, because things